MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 After your data has been successfully uploaded, the app performs additional validation and processing to complete provisioning.

-## How often to upload an organizational data file
+## How often to upload an organizational data .csv file

 It's recommended that you upload employee data at least once a month to keep data fresh and analysis relevant.
 Soon after an employee data upload has succeeded, the updated data becomes available for users to see as insights in the app.